Salt & Wind Travel

 Cons: It can be loud, a little bit farther walk to the main sights, and expensive

-Best for: Young travelers looking to spend their nights out with other young Italians, those who don’t mind walking farther to the sights, and those craving a more trendy, less touristy area of Florence.
+Best for: Young travelers seeking to spend their nights out with other young Italians, those who don’t mind walking a bit farther to the sights, and those craving a more trendy, less touristy area of Florence.

 Classic Hotel: Hotel Lungarno